***On sale at £16,500, this 2009 Ford Focus RS***

-No problem, if you prefer to speak to a member of the Trade Classics team then please contact us on 01926 426 635 (Mon-Fri 9am to 5pm) and we’ll be pleased to answer any questions about the car, or how our secure auction service works.
+Please contact us on 01926 426 635 (Mon-Fri 9am to 5pm) and we’ll be pleased to answer any questions about the car and how you can purchase at a classified price of £16,500.

 The MKII Ford Focus RS was launched to much anticipation in 2009.
 Ford couldn’t believe just how popular the MKI version was, and so rekindling the RS brand with the MKII was always on the cards.